filip26/hydrogen-yaml/README.md

 - Duplicate keys
 - Explicit tags
 - Node anchors and refs
-- Flow style (except scalars)
+- Flow style (except scalars and simple sequences)
 - Complex mapping keys
-- Multi-documents
 - Directives

 See [What YAML features does StrictYAML remove?](https://hitchdev.com/strictyaml/features-removed/) for more details.